 You can designate your donation to one of the following:

 Each year scholarships are awarded to deserving students who meet the guidelines of the endowed scholarships administered by the Foundation.
 Donors to the Foundation are free to make a pledge that adds to an already existing endowment fund or start one of their own.
 Pledges can be paid in quarterly or annual installments for up to five years.
 Endowments are a great way to provide a legacy of learning for the community or to honor a loved one.
 Only the interest earned from the original endowment is utilized to fund the scholarships, ensuring that your donation is a permanent gift.
-Visit the Financial Aid Scholarship page to learn more about scholarship details or contact the Foundation to start your own scholarship.
+Visit the Scholarships page to learn more about scholarship details or contact the Foundation to start your own scholarship.

-- The Johnstown Branch of the AAUW
+- The Johnstown Branch of the AAUW Scholarship

 - Dr. Walter & Kim Asonevich Scholarship